lionelmace/mytodo/README.md

     ![Toolchain](./images/toolchain6-overview.jpg)

 1. Click **Delivery Pipeline** in the Overview.
-You will the pipeline in progress.
+You will see the stages progressing in pipeline.

     > 6 min deployment time
     ![Toolchain](./images/toolchain7-pipeline.jpg)